 This is another way of resizing your text.
 Personally, I prefer to just change the font size on the editing toolbar.
 But both ways work and you can just do what feels better for you!

-These options are pretty straightforward and there’s not much you can do with them.
-They’re still very useful when moving and presenting your text in the most pleasing and organized way for your work!
+These options are very useful when moving and presenting your text in the most pleasing and organized way for your work!

 How To Rotate Text In Clip Studio Paint

 But unlike other software, you can’t rotate a text layer in Clip Studio.